Projects Abroad in Thailand

 The majority of volunteers live close to other volunteers and you will be able to meet up regularly.
 Many social activities revolve around the local schools and if you are teaching you will quickly gain local celebrity status.

 If you are taking part in our Conservation & Environment Project, you will be introduced to the other volunteers and staff when you arrive at the resort, and have an orientation to the area before commencing your diving course and getting started on the other activities.

 Food in Thailand

 The basis of Thai food is rice.
-This is served with other dishes including fish, pork, beef or chicken, egg, vegetables and a soup.
-The dishes may be hot, spicy, sour, salty or sweet - often all in the same dish!
+This is served with other dishes including fish, pork, beef or chicken, egg, vegetables, and a soup.
+The dishes may be hot, spicy, sour, salty, or sweet - often all in the same dish!
 Thailand is a good destination for vegetarians as well.
 There is no limit to how many dishes may be served at each meal.
 Don't be surprised if the whole family digs in with their own eating spoon in the communal eating bowl - this is the custom amongst family and friends!
-At the volunteer house volunteers eat together and a buffet style meal is served at lunchtime and in the evenings.
+At the resort, volunteers eat together and a buffet style meal is served at lunchtime and in the evenings.
 Volunteers living with local host families will eat with the family.
 Volunteering abroad in Thailand will definitely provide you with the chance to taste plenty of authentic and delicious Thai cuisine.